mkc233/IDD-Fa19-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+Yes the cases matter otherwise you could delete the EEPROM before you are going to read to it.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+The code is all in the setup because you just want to do a one time read and write, you don't want it to continuosly run and keep reading and writing, that would make it a not very good data logger.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+The Atmega328 can store 1024 bytes of data.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**